salman8328/automation-with-ansible/README.md

 2. Create ssh key pairs (ssh-keygen -t rsa)
 - remember the path where the keys are .
+- remember that the server key file permissions should be 400, if not try "chmod 400 <private key path> "

 3. edit my config file and save the config file in /.ssh/
 #######